About access tokens

 An access token is an alternative to using your username and password for authenticating to npm when using the API or the npm command-line interface (CLI).
 An access token is a hexadecimal string that you can use to authenticate, and which gives you the right to install and/or publish your modules.

-The npm CLI automatically generates an access token for you when you run npm login.
-You can also create an access token to give other tools (such as continuous integration testing environments) access to your npm packages.
-For example, GitHub Actions provides the ability to store secrets, like access tokens, that you can then use to authenticate.
+You can create access tokens to give other tools (such as continuous integration testing environments) access to your npm packages.
+For example, GitHub Actions provides the ability to store secrets, such as access tokens, that you can then use to authenticate.
 When your workflow runs, it will be able to complete npm tasks as you, including installing private packages you can access.

 You can work with tokens from the web or the CLI, whichever is easiest.
 What you do in each environment will be reflected in the other environment.

 - View tokens for easier tracking and management